From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-\nopagebreak The scope of relevant conversations and the degree of information visibility represent only part of the design space.
 A broader, high-level question remains: how much control should users have over evidence disclosure?
-Answers to this question map onto a spectrum between inquisitorial and adversarial models, reflecting how control is distributed between moderators and users.
-A fully inquisitorial system, moderators--or automated systems reflecting moderators’ preferences--can access conversations freely without any user input.
+Answers to this question map onto a spectrum between inquisitorial and adversarial models.
+In a fully inquisitorial system, moderators---or automated systems reflecting moderators’ preferences---can access conversations freely without any user input.
 In contrast, a fully adversarial model gives users complete control over what evidence is shared.
-The three dimensions described above characterize more granular user controls between these two extremes. \end{samepage}
+For each dimension described above, we still needs to answer who gets to decide on specific design choices---users or moderators.
+And each specific design idea above can support varying degrees of user customization.

-For each dimension, a further question is who gets to decide on specific design choices—users or moderators.
-And each design idea can support varying degrees of user customization.
-Take the dimension of conversation scope, for example.
+Take the dimension of conversation scope for example.
 A reporting system may automatically apply a particular filter, such as including the most recent 50 messages.
 To give users more control, a system might allow them to adjust the filter parameters (e.g., the number of messages) or choose from a list of predefined filters (e.g., time-based or participant-based).
 At the highest level of control, users can freely submit any conversation.
 Similarly, for information visibility, systems can vary in how much redaction control they give users, as illustrated in Figure \ref{user_control}.
 If a reporting system allows users to redact private information, it can use predefined scripts to automatically redact sensitive fields such as home addresses or real names~\cite{gilbert2015open}.
 A more user-driven system might allow users to manually select what to redact, with the platform automatically replacing it with a generic placeholder.
 Some systems can further allow users to specify their own replacement words.